-Guidelines for Good Practice by the Committee on the Literatures of People of Color in the US and Canada
+Guidelines for Good Practice by the Committee on the Literatures of People of Color in the United States and Canada

-The Committee on the Literatures of People of Color in the United States and Canada (CLPCUSC) began as the Commission on Minority Groups and the Study of Language and Literature (1973-77).
+The Committee on the Literatures of People of Color in the United States and Canada (CLPC) began as the Commission on Minority Groups and the Study of Language and Literature (1973–77).
 The Commission on the Literatures and Languages of America (CLLA) was established to replace the previous commission in 1978 and became a standing committee in 1988.
 The committee changed its name to the present form in 2000.
-The CLPCUSC now consists of ten scholars representing research and teaching in African American, American Indian, Asian and Pacific American, Chicana and Chicano, and Caribbean literatures.
 The committee takes the term people of color

-to refer to groups that historically have been considered to be racialized minorities in the United States and Canada.
+to refer to groups that historically have been constituted as racialized minorities in the United States and Canada.

 The Study of Literatures, Cultures, and Languages of People of Color in the United States and Canada